CANopenNode/CanOpenSTM32/README.md

 ## Repository directories

-- `.\CANopenNode` : Includes the stack implemenation, for most of usecases you don't need to touch these files as they are constant between all the variations and ports (i.e. Linux, PIC, STM32 and etc.)
+- `.\CANopenNode` : Includes the stack implementation, for most of use cases you don't need to touch these files as they are constant between all the variations and ports (i.e. Linux, PIC, STM32 and etc.)
 - `.\CANopenNodeSTM32` : Includes the implementation of low-level driver for STM32 microcontrollers, support both CAN based controllers and FDCAN without any changes.
-It automatically detect the controller type and activate the relevant calls to STM32 HAL libraries
+It automatically detects the controller type and activate the relevant calls to STM32 HAL libraries
 - `.\examples` : It include many examples on various boards including STM32F4-Discovery, STM32G0C1 Evaluation board, STM32F076 Nucleo Board, STM32H735G-Development Kit.
-- `.\Legacy` : It include an older version of CANOpenSTM32 implementation, specifically made for FDCAN controllers, however it was stable and include the FreeRTOS implementation.
+- `.\Legacy` : It includes an older version of CANOpenSTM32 implementation, specifically made for FDCAN controllers, however it was stable and includes the FreeRTOS implementation.

 ## Supported boards and MCUs